Sondro/C2D-Web/README.md

 Read the writeup on the WebAssembly runtime **[here](<https://medium.com/@kestrelm/creaturepack-high-performance-2d-webgl-character-animation-with-webassembly-72c436bec86c>)**

-### Share your animations easily with the CreaturePack WebAssembly Widget
+### Share your animations easily with the CreaturePack WebAssembly Widget:

 ![Alt text](./file/readme/img/packPlayer.png)

 The **CreaturePack WebAssembly Widget** allows you to easily share your exported Creature animations on your own personal webpage!
 The rendering core uses the powerful [**BabylonJS 3D WebGL Engine**](https://babylonjs.com/).
 This allows for beautiful rendering effects, including high quality soft-shadows and real-time 3D lighting.
 Head over to the **WebAssembly** folder for more info [**here**](https://github.com/kestrelm/Creature_WebGL/tree/master/wasm).

-## License
+## License:
 The **Creature Runtimes** operate under 2 License types depending on whether you own a Licensed copy of [Creature](https://creature.kestrelmoon.com) or not.
 - **People who own a licensed copy of Creature:** You use the standard **Creature License** included with the runtime code. **TLDR:** You are free to publish/modify/sell your product with the Creature runtimes without needing to state you are using the runtimes/put the copyright notice in your code/app.
 If you already have been using the Creature runtimes as a licensed owner of Creature, nothing changes :)